 Mount Schilthorn is a popular ski field if you wish to spend a day skiing.
 Though if skiing is not your jam, you can still head up to the famous Piz Gloria viewpoint regardless to enjoy the view.

 If you are a fan of James Bond 007, Piz Gloria located on the top of Mount Schilthorn is where one of the original 007 movies was filmed back in 1969.
 Expect to see James Bond memorabilia galore at Piz Gloria.

-Aside from this, there is a 360-degree viewpoint at the summit of Mt Schilthorn and the Piz Gloria revolving restaurant features floor to ceiling glass windows offering extensive views of the Swiss Alps in the Jungfrau Region.
+Aside from this, there is a 360-degree viewpoint at the summit of Mt Schilthorn, and the Piz Gloria revolving restaurant features floor-to-ceiling glass windows offering extensive views of the Swiss Alps in the Jungfrau Region.
 Not a bad spot for lunch if you ask me!

-Also, if you are not afraid of heights, I dare you to take the knee-jittering thrill walk around the front face of Mount Schilthorn, another one of the best Lauterbrunnen attractions!
+Also, if you are not afraid of heights, I dare you to take the knee-jittering thrill walk around the front face of Mount Schilthorn, another one of the best attractions!

-#5 ICONIC TRAIN FROM LAUTERBRUNNEN TO WENGEN
+ICONIC TRAIN TO WENGEN

 RELATED ARTICLE → 10 BEST LAUTERBRUNNEN RESTAURANTS

 The BEST Affordable Camera For Travel